-- 3.11 Temporary events involving relevant licensable activities may be held if certain criteria are fulfilled (these criteria include an audience capacity not exceeding 499 people attending and a maximum event period of 96 hours).
-However, the Council actively encourages persons organising such events ("premises users") to have due regard to any concerns of occupiers of premises adjacent to the proposed venue where the temporary event is due to take place. - 3.12 When a temporary event is proposed, notice of the event, together with the relevant fee, must be served on the Council at least 10 working days before the event.
+- 3.11 Temporary events involving relevant licensable activities may be held if certain criteria are fulfilled (these criteria include an audience capacity not exceeding 499 people attending and a maximum event period of 96 168 hours).
+However, the Council actively encourages persons organising such events ("premises users") to have due regard to any concerns of occupiers of premises adjacent to the proposed venue where the temporary event is due to take place. - 3.12 When a temporary event is proposed, notice of the event, together with the relevant fee, must be served on the Council.
+A standard notice must be received at least 10 working days before the event.
+The Act also allows provision for a late Temporary Event Notice.
+Late notices must be given no later than 5 working days and no earlier than 9 working days.
 This does not include the day the authority receives the notice or the day of the event.
+Working days do not include weekends or bank holidays.
 The Council encourages premises users to serve notice on the Council as far as possible in advance of the proposed event.
-However, in order to allow the Police to make a proper assessment of the situation, notices should not be served earlier than six months ahead of the event. - 3.13 The premises user must also serve a copy of the notice on the local Chief Officer of Police no later than 10 working days before the day on which the event specified in the temporary event notice begins. - 3.14 On receipt of a temporary event notice the Council will issue an acknowledgement notice in accordance with the requirements of the Act, unless a counter notice has been served under Section 107 of the Act.
-Counter notices under this Section relate to circumstances where the limits permitted under the Act for the service of temporary events notices are exceeded. - 3.15 If the Chief Officer of Police is satisfied that allowing the premises to be used in accordance with the notice will undermine the crime prevention objective he/she must serve an objection notice, stating his/her reasons, on both the Council and the premises user within 48 hours of receiving the temporary event notice. - 3.16 If the Council receives an objection notice it will hold a hearing to consider the objections (unless the Council, Police and premises user agree that a hearing is unnecessary) and will give the premises user a counter notice under Section 105 of the Act if it considers it necessary for the promotion of the crime prevention objective to do so.
+However, in order to allow the Police and Environmental Health to make a proper assessment of the situation, notices should not be served earlier than six months ahead of the event. - 3.13 The premises user must also serve a copy of the notice on the local Chief Officer of Police and Environmental Health within the timescales laid down above in 3.12. - 3.14 On receipt of a temporary event notice the Council will issue an acknowledgement notice in accordance with the requirements of the Act, unless a counter notice has been served under Section 107 of the Act.
+Counter notices under this Section relate to circumstances where the limits permitted under the Act for the service of temporary events notices are exceeded. - 3.15 If the Chief Officer of Police and the Head of Environmental Health is satisfied that allowing the premises to be used in accordance with the notice will undermine any the licensing objectives, he/she must serve an objection notice stating his/her reasons, on both the Council and the premises user by the end of the third working day following the day on which the temporary event notice was received. - 3.16 If the Council receives an objection notice it will hold a hearing to consider the objections (unless the Council, Police, Environmental Health and premises user agree that a hearing is unnecessary) and will give the premises user a counter notice under Section 105 of the Act if it considers it necessary for the promotion of the crime prevention objective to do so.